khushidesai1/semantic-segmentation/README.md

 After the application gets the resulting segmented images, the program writes these images to a folder within the semantic segmentation repository for the user to view.

+### Set Up Instructions
+**Dataset Set Up**: The script looks for the dataset from a specific directory within the repository.
+In order for the scripts to access this dataset, the dataset needs to be available within the following directory: ./awesome-semantic-segmentation-pytorch/datasets/[name of dataset].
+The supported datasets with their appropriate folder names are: Cityscapes (citys) and Pascal Voc (voc).

+Example directories for Cityscapes:
+./awesome-semantic-segmentation-pytorch/datasets/citys/gtFine and ./awesome-semantic-segmentation-pytorch/datasets/citys/leftImg8bit

+**Pre-trained Models**: In order to perform evaluation, the scripts need to be able to find a pre-trained model file.
+The script looks for these pre-trained models in the folder ~/.torch/models/.
+The repository contains a directory ./models containing some pre-trained models trained with different backbones and with the Cityscape dataset.
+You can also train your own models with your own dataset using the documentation under the awesome-semantic-segmentation-pytorch repository.

 ### Usage and Examples

 **Input a single image**: